-Despite Nerves, Jenna Bush Hager Enjoys Smooth Running First Day As The New Co-Host Of The Fourth Hour
+Despite Nerves, Jenna Bush Hager Enjoys Smooth-Running First Day As The New Co-Host Of The Fourth Hour

 “Hey, Jenna, your old dad here on film to tell you how much I love you and how proud I am of you.
 I know you’ll do a fabulous job,” he said.

-Her daughters, 3-year-old Poppy and 5-year-old Mila, also shared their excitement for their mother along with the request that they’d be allowed to come and make an appearance sometime.
+Her daughters, 3-year-old Poppy and 5-year-old Mila, also shared their excitement for their mother along with the request that they be allowed to come and make an appearance sometime.
 They got their wish.
 During the show both girls came running in to greet Hager while wearing matching floral dresses.
 Her husband, Henry Hager, joined them and offered his wife a bouquet of flowers to congratulate her.
 Hager could hardly contain her emotion.

 The first episode of the new fourth hour was filled with a lot of laughter, a few happy tears, and smiles all around.
 It was the show many expected from Hager, the laid back and fun-loving Bush daughter who is known for keeping it real.
 Hager’s positivity and genuineness was what caused her to become popular with fans throughout her years as an occasional correspondent for the network.
 She was already close friends with Kotb and frequently served as a fill-in for Gifford when she was away.
 Thus, when Gifford first announced her plans to retire from the show back in December of 2018, Hager was deemed by many as the perfect replacement.